Cyprian-Kinyua/Borrowed_Words/README.md

 ---

-## 📄 License

-Licensed under the MIT License — see LICENSE file for details.

----

 ## 📞 Support

 Have questions?
-Open an issue or reach out to the team.
+Open an issue or reach out to the [team](kingscyprian89@gmail.com).
 Happy lending! 📚✨